AgoraIO-Community/Solo/README.md

 ## Integrate solo to engine
 Developers can either integrate source code or static library to the engine.
 What need to do is using the AGR_JC1_SDK_API.h,which can be found in the source code.
 Firstly, call AGR_Sate_Encoder_Init ( ) to configure the encoding state, then use AGR_Sate_Encoder_Encode ( ) to encode audio signal.
 Finally, call AGR_Sate_Encoder_Uninit ( ) pair after the encoding processing is completed.
 Using method of decoder is familiar withencoder, just call the relevant function of decoder.

 Figure 5.
-Calling the functions required by the encoder:
+Functions required by encoding:
 ![solo_API_en](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_API_en.png)

 Figure 6.
-Functions required to call decoder:
+Functions required by decoding:
 ![solo_API_de](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_API_de.png)

 ## Bitstream sending